What is Destination Imagination?

 How does DI work

-School-aged children work in teams from 2 to 7 members to solve long-term Challenges and practice Instant Challenges.
-The most important thing to remember is that this program is student driven!
+School-aged children work in teams from 2 to 7 members to solve long-term Challenges, Instant Challenges, and then present them at a tournament in the spring.
+The most important thing to remember is that this program is student-driven!
 There is absolutely no outside help allowed.
-Team managers are there to supervise, provide resources and teach skills, teamwork and problem solving skills.
+Team managers are there to supervise, provide resources and teach skills, teamwork, and problem-solving skills.
 The Team Members generate the ideas, execute the ideas, and plan a performance showcasing their ideas.

-· Rising Stars, our non-competitive early learning Challenge for students in K-2
+Rising Stars - Non-competitive early learning Challenge for students in K-2

 Why be a Team Manager

 Becoming a DI Team Manager can be one of the most rewarding experiences you will have as an adult volunteer.
 You get to witness the growth of your team and the amazing solutions they develop first hand.
 Along the way, you learn how to build teams, teach creative problem solving and form lasting relationships with your team members and other adult volunteers.

 “Unlike any other organization I’ve come across, I see that DI teaches extremely valuable real-world skills that will give my kids, and the kids on my team a major head-start in life.
 They don’t get these valuable skills in school and very few other organizations are effective at teaching and encouraging them.
 More than ever, the engine of our economy is “American Ingenuity” and I want my kids to enter the working world with strong skills in this area.
 Being part of DI is very satisfying – and worth my time.
 I’ve developed a much deeper and meaningful relationship with my kids (and other DI team members) through DI.
 DI has prompted some great “kitchen table” discussions with my kids on very practical real-world issues.
 It’s also allowed me to play a major increased role in their lives and in their development that I know they value.”-Scott Dalgleish